Reviews You Can Rely On

 Conclusion

 The market is saturated with different types of external hard drives.
-To help, we designed unbiased and objective tests and conducted countless tests; this allows us to determine which models outperform the others.
+To help, we conducted countless objective and unbiased tests, which allowed us to determine which models outperformed the others.
 We recommend putting your money into a high-quality product; as such, we've noted which are the highest performing, which offer the best value for your dollar, and which fall in the niche category.
-We hope this review has been helpful and you're able to find the perfect product for your budget and needs.
+We hope this review has been helpful so that you can find the perfect product for your budget and needs.